This lesson introduces the Latin alphabet and how to pronounce Latin words.

 3. When two or more consonants fall between vowels, usually the last consonant begins a new syllable.
 Note: a stop (b, c, d, g, p, t) followed by a liquid (l, r) count as a single consonant and begin a new syllable.
 Also treated as a single consonant are qu, ch, ph, and th.

 Three syllables of a word have names.
-They are (starting with the last one in a word and moving toward the beginning of the word): ultima, penult, and antepenult.
+They are (starting with the last syllable in a word and moving toward the beginning of the word): ultima, penult, and antepenult.

 General rules of pronunciation and stress (accent).
 Here are some general rules about pronouncing botanical Latin words, including scientific names.